open-switch/opx-build/README.md

 ## Build Options

-The following environment variables enable different options.
+These environment variables enable different options.

 * `OPX_GIT_TAG=yes`: after each build, tag the repository for publishing
 * `OPX_POOL_PACKAGES=yes`: after each build, artifacts are sent to `pkg/$repo`